Biotechnology for the Bioeconomy

-Students with a degree from non-Italian institution: the candidates must possess a bachelor's degree from an accredited college or University, and strong knowledge in the following areas: molecular biology, genetics, microbiology, plant cell biology, biochemistry, chemistry.
+Students with a degree from a non-Italian institution: the candidates must possess a Bachelor's degree from an accredited college or University comprising exams in the following areas: molecular biology, genetics, microbiology, plant cell biology, biochemistry, chemistry.

 All students must have a good knowledge of spoken and written English as a mandatory prerequisite to enrolment, certified by one of the following:

 · Bachelor degree obtained in an international English bachelor course (provide a certification at application for admission);